osmandapp/web/main/docs/user/personal/import-export.md

 -  Before any Uninstall or Clear data operation, **rename the app data folder**, e.g. from *net.osmand.plus* to *net.osmand.plus0*.
 -  Then either in the Android App manager force stop / clear cache / clear data to reset the app, or uninstall/reinstall OsmAnd, as desired.
 -  Start OsmAnd.
--  On its 'First Start' screen tap: Get started ``-> Change the data folder to the SD card -> Skip -> Skip downloading maps``.
+-  On its *First Start* screen tap: *Get started -> Change the data folder to the SD card -> Skip -> Skip downloading maps*.
 -  Force-stop OsmAnd.
 -  Using a file manager app, delete the newly created (almost empty) OsmAnd data folder, and rename your old (preserved) data folder back.
 -  Restart OsmAnd.
--  Go to `Settings / Download maps`: Your existing offline maps should now be listed on tab Local.
+-  Go to *Settings / Download maps*: Your existing offline maps should now be listed on tab Local.
 Go to the tab Update and tap the refresh icon, this should make OsmAnd finally aware maps are already present and can be used.

 ## Online sources